Chile Pepper

 Pro Tips

-- For longer storage, arrange on paper towels to absorb excess moisture
+- Wrap individually in paper towel to absorb excess moisture

 Origin & Heritage